 Some cars depreciate quicker than others.
 This can be due to rebates on comparable new models, limited appeal, or oversupply.

-The estimates based on similar cars can be utilised if there is no data on depreciation for a new model.
+The estimates based on similar cars can be utilized if there is no data on depreciation for a new model.

-This can be really high particularly for SUVs.
+This can be really high particularly for SUV.

 In order to compute the cost of fuel, it is assumed that the vehicles have been driven for a defined distance per year, say 12000 miles a year.